top of page

 TOUR LOCATIONS

-Following the Los Angeles premiere, The Merchant of Venice (Annotated), or In Sooth I Know Not Why I Am So Sad traveled to The Lipinsky Family San Diego Jewish Arts Festival (JFEST) for a presentation on June 18, 2023 and continued to the Oshman Family JCC (OFJCC) in Palo Alto, California September 9, 2023 as part of a rolling world premiere.
-Also in the Bay Area, The Magnes at UC Berkeley presented a reading and discussion of selections of the work in partnership with the JCC East Bay on September 13, 2023.
+Following the Los Angeles premiere, The Merchant of Venice (Annotated), or In Sooth I Know Not Why I Am So Sad traveled to The Lipinsky Family San Diego Jewish Arts Festival (JFEST) for a presentation on June 18, 2023 in La Jolla, California, and continued to the Oshman Family JCC (OFJCC) in Palo Alto, California on September 9, 2023 as part of a rolling world premiere.

-The production continued on to Portland State University (PSU) in Portland, Oregon with a performance on October 23, 2023.
-Presented by PSU and Oregon Jewish Museum and Center for Holocaust Education (OJMCHE), the Portland performance was also part of Shakespeare’s First Folio: 1623–2023, a city-wide celebration of the 400th anniversary of publication of the first folio.
+The production continued on to Portland, Oregon with a performance on October 23, 2023 at Portland State University (PSU).
+Presented by PSU and Oregon Jewish Museum and Center for Holocaust Education (OJMCHE), the Portland performance was also part of Shakespeare’s First Folio: 1623–2023, a city-wide celebration of the 400th anniversary of the publication of the first folio.

 THE TEAM